-A cleaning-company virtual assistant runs your office: inbound booking and intake, recurring-service scheduling and crew assignment, client onboarding, quality-check calls, recurring billing, contract renewals, AR, supply ordering, reviews, and CRM admin.
+Inbound booking is the highest-leverage seat for a cleaning company: in residential cleaning a missed call is a booked job that went to the next company that picked up, so a VA who answers, quotes from your price sheet, and books the first clean on the spot captures revenue voicemail loses.
+The same person runs recurring scheduling and crew assignment, client onboarding, quality-check calls, recurring billing, contract renewals, AR, supply ordering, and reviews.
 Pre-vetted South African VAs run $1,200 to $2,200 per month full-time, are fluent in Jobber, Housecall Pro, ZenMaid, Launch27, and QuickBooks, and overlap US Eastern Time on a normal 8 to 9 hour day.
-The first hire that pays for itself fastest is inbound booking, because in residential cleaning a missed call is a booked job that went to a competitor.

 Why cleaning companies specifically should look at offshore VAs